vEnhance/web.evanchen.cc/input/geombook.md

 and about 250 figures.
 Some solutions are provided in [this solutions file][agest].

-I wrote this textbook while
-[serving time as a high school clerk][fillblank].
+I wrote this textbook while serving time as a high school clerk.
 You can [read about the publication process][publishing].

 ## {{ hl("prereq", "Prerequisites and material") }}